 Taking your rehab home

-You’ll still meet with your PT regularly so they can check on your progress.
+You’ll meet with your PT regularly so they can check on your progress.
 But it’s up to you to keep up with your exercise routine at home.
 Be sure to closely follow the plan they put in place for you.

 blog_27_images_GettyImages-1318343026